2600hz/make-busy/doc/HOWTO.md

 ## Programming notes

-FreeSWITCH channels represented by Channel php class.
-When Channel object is destroyed it tries to hang up corresponding FreeSWITCH channel by issuing uuid_kill command out of band (in separate FreeSWITCH connection), so pay attention for channels instances to be in scope.
+FreeSWITCH channels are represented by the [Channel](../src/MakeBusy/FreeSWITCH/Channels/Channel.php) class.

+When a Channel object is destroyed, it tries to hang up the corresponding FreeSWITCH channel by issuing `uuid_kill` out of band (in separate FreeSWITCH connection), so pay attention for channel instances to be in scope.

 ## Complete example